-Caution Make sure you turn on the calculator before you change a RAM card battery.
-RAM cards run off the RAM memory may be lost if you remove a RAM card battery while the calculator is off, or while the card is not installed in the calculator.
+Caution Make sure you turn on the calculator before you 4 change a RAM card battery.
+RAM cards run off the calculator batteries only while the calculator is on.
+RAM memory may be lost if you remove a RAM card battery while the calculator is off, or while the card is not installed in the calculator.